WellthCare

-Telehealth Internet Speed That Actually Works
+Telehealth Internet Speed Standards That Prevent Failed Visits

-If a video visit freezes, drops, or turns into ten minutes of “Can you hear me now?”, employees don’t just get annoyed.
+If a video visit freezes, drops, or turns into ten minutes of “Can you hear me now?”, employees don't just get annoyed.
 They often abandon care, wait longer, or default to higher-cost settings like urgent care or the ER.
-That’s why internet performance isn’t a random IT detail-it’s a quiet but powerful input into how well your telehealth benefit performs.
+That's why internet performance isn't a random IT detail.
+It's a quiet but powerful input into how well your telehealth benefit performs.

 Why “Mbps” isn't the whole story